snewell/wlint/docs/wlint/list-filter.rst

 Sort Methods
 ------------
 alpha
-    Detected words will be presented alphabetically, grouped by word.
+    Sort output based on the actual words.
 This is useful if trying to deal with all instances of a given word (e.g., you're trying to reduce a word or phrase you use as a crutch). sequential
-    Detected words be presented in the order they appear in the input.
+    Sort output based on the order words appear.
+This is useful when you're working on general editing, since you can start at the top of the output and work your way down both the output and your document at the same time.